 From 2005, a move from crazy branching towards TBD (a US FX trading bank).

 Quick reminder of what TBD is:

 - Developers commit to a single trunk more or less exclusively

 - Release engineers (or build-cop) create branches, and cherry-pick to branches more or less exclusively

-- With ref to “more or less exclusively”, only if a defect can’t be reproduced on trunk, is permission given to fix on the release branch, and cherry-pick back to trunk.
+- Only if a defect cannot be reproduced on trunk, is permission given to fix it on the release branch, and cherry-pick back to trunk.

 And if you get the release branch concept, it’s worth remembering: